The neuroscience — what is actually happening in your brain

 Week by week — what your cycle is telling you

 Week one — Menstrual phase (Days 1 to 5).
-Oestrogen and progesterone are at their lowest.
+Estrogen and progesterone are at their lowest.
 The brain hemispheres communicate more readily during this phase — research shows increased whole-brain connectivity, making this a period of unusual perceptiveness, honest self-assessment and clarity about what is and is not working.
 You may feel quieter.
 That quiet is not emptiness — it is signal.
 Read more about the menstrual phase.

 Week two — Follicular phase (Days 6 to 13).
-Oestrogen rises steadily.
+Estrogen rises steadily.
 Serotonin production increases with it — directly elevating mood, motivation and cognitive flexibility.
 Dopamine sensitivity increases.
 This is your biological spring.
 Starting things feels natural.
 Energy builds.
 Social drive increases.
 Training responds better.
 The world feels more manageable because, neurochemically, it is.
 Read more about the follicular phase.

 Week four — Luteal phase (Days 17 to 28).
 Progesterone rises, acting on GABA receptors — producing calm, inward focus and detail orientation in the early luteal phase.
-In the final days before menstruation, progesterone and oestrogen drop sharply.
+In the final days before menstruation, progesterone and estrogen drop sharply.
 GABA activity falls.
 Serotonin falls.
 The result is the premenstrual week that most women dread — genuine neurochemical reactivity that is physiological, not psychological.
 Read more about the luteal phase.

 What changes when you understand this — practically